 You can find the Jitterbug5 manual here, though you probably won't need to refer to it much as the phone is, as noted earlier, "easy to use".

 If you want a reliable and easy-to-use phone with a dedicated button to contact safety services, the Jitterbug5 would be a good choice.
 The handset is available in three colors – red, white or blue.

-If you order online, you currently can get three free accessories – a case, a car charger, and a strap (lanyard).
+If you order online, you get a free car charger.

 Here are a few alternatives to the Jitterbug5.
 Some of these are easy to use phones, and some are just basic flip phones.

 The has a large button keypad and some additional utilities such as a radio and a flashlight.

 The Doro line of phones from Consumer Cellular are easy to use flip phones.
 Most have a dedicated button for calling emergency numbers.

 The Samsung S275G from Net10 offers a basic flip phone with a camera.